mulebek/Excel-Data-Analytics-Project/README.md

   )
  )

-- Multi-Criteria Filtering: Checks job title, country, schedule type, and exclude blank salaries.
+  - 🔍 Multi-Criteria Filtering: Checks job title, country, schedule type, and excludes blank salaries.
-- Array Formula: Utilizes MEDIAN() Function with nested IF() statement to analyze an array.
+  - 📊 Array Formula: Utilizes MEDIAN() function with nested IF() statement to analyze an array.
-- Tailored Insights: Provides specific salaries information for job titles, regions, and schedule type.
+  - 🎯 Tailored Insights: Provides specific salary information for job titles, regions, and schedule types.
-- Formula Purpose: This formula populates the table below, returning the median salary based on job title, country, and schedule type.
+  - 🔢 Formula Purpose: This formula populates the table below, returning the median salary based on job title, country, and type specified.

   Background Table